 Collimated backlight (2000-2001)

-The invention was delivered to IBM’s Display Business Unit and became par of ThinkPad A30p, which was the world’s first laptop PC equipped with a UXGA IPS display.
+This breakthrough was subsequently integrated into ThinkPad A30p, which was the world’s first laptop PC equipped with a UXGA IPS display.

 - T. Idé, An essay on the development of a dot-pattern generation method (in Japanese)